Samstag, 15.02.2025 das Wetter in: Kopenhagen WettersymbolTemp.: -3 °C

 As a student or Au-Pair or owner of a Blue Card...

-... you have a residence permit, have the right to marry in Denmark and may change this permit after the wedding into a a permanent right of residence directly in Germany.
+... you have a residence permit, are allowed to marry in Denmark and can convert this permit directly into a permanent right of residence in Germany or in another EU country after the marriage.

 Marriage witnesses...

-... will be provided in general free of charge by the registry office - also for a beach wedding.
+... will be provided in general free of charge by the registry office.

 A change of name in connection with contracting marriage...